 - By default the name of the table is the name of entity class e.g. in above case it shall be

-annotation enable its value generated automatically. - To customize the name of columns,
+idproperty is annotated with@Idso that JPA will recognize it as the object’s ID.
+Also,@GeneratedValueannotation enable its value generated automatically. - To customize the name of columns,

-annotation. - I will suggest to override
+nullvalue allowed or size of column etc. use@Columnannotation. - I will suggest to override

-method to print employee’s basic details in logs.
+toString()method to print employee’s basic details in logs.

 3. Create JPA Repository

-import org.springframework.data.jpa.repository.JpaRepository; import org.springframework.stereotype.Repository; import com.howtodoinjava.demo.entity.EmployeeEntity; @Repository public interface EmployeeRepository extends JpaRepository<EmployeeEntity, Long> { } |
+import org.springframework.data.jpa.repository.JpaRepository;import org.springframework.stereotype.Repository;import com.howtodoinjava.demo.entity.EmployeeEntity;@Repositorypublic interface EmployeeRepository extends JpaRepository<EmployeeEntity, Long> {} |

-persistence, including methods for saving, deleting, and finding Employee
+By this simple extension, EmployeeRepository inherits several methods for working with Employee persistence, including methods for saving, deleting, and finding Employee entities.

 Along with default provided methods, we can add our own custom methods and queries to this interface.